Anatomy: Fetus in Utero

 Umbilical cord.
 A rope-like cord connecting the fetus to the placenta.
 The umbilical cord contains

-2 arteries and a vein, which carry oxygen and nutrients to the fetus and waste products
+2 arteries and a vein.
+It carries oxygen and nutrients to the fetus and waste products

 away from the fetus.

-Uterus (also called the womb).
-The uterus is a hollow, pear-shaped organ located in a woman's lower stomach between
+Uterus.
+The uterus, or womb, is a hollow, pear-shaped organ ln a woman's lower stomach between

 the bladder and the rectum.
 It sheds its lining each month during menstruation.
 A